AdaCore/gnatstudio/docs/users_guide/extending.rst

     switch.
 In our example, they both have the value :command:`on`: when the user enables debug information for :program:`make`, GPS also enables compiler debug information.
-However, if the user doesn't enable debug information for :program:`make`, nothing is changed for the compiler debug information.
-If you specify :command:`off` for :file:`master-status` and the master switch is a field, GPS changs the status of the slave when the users doesn't specify any value in the master switch's field.
+However, if the user does not enable debug information for :program:`make`, nothing is changed for the compiler debug information.
+If you specify :command:`off` for :file:`master-status` and the master switch is a field, GPS changs the status of the slave when the users does not specify any value in the master switch's field.

 * :file:`<default-value-dependency>`